aiidateam/aiida-plugin-template/docs/source/index.rst

 The plugin is available at http://github.com/aiidateam/aiida-plugin-template

-If you use this plugin and/or AiiDA for your research, please cite the following work:
+..
+If you use this plugin for your research, please cite the following work:

+.. highlights:: Author Name1, Author Name2, *Paper title*, Jornal Name XXX, YYYY (Year).

+If you use AiiDA for your research, please cite the following work:

 .. highlights:: Giovanni Pizzi, Andrea Cepellotti, Riccardo Sabatini, Nicola Marzari, and Boris Kozinsky, *AiiDA: automated interactive infrastructure and database